noben/iOS-app-dev_test/README.txt

 For the first part, I added 6 more squares onto the original jointing with 5 more joints.

-For the second part, I added a snake consists of 7 squares, jointed with 'SKPhysicsJointLimit' and 'SKPhysicsJointPin'.
+For the second part, I added a snake consists of 7 squares, jointed with 'SKPhysicsJointLimit' and 'SKPhysicsJointSpring'.